ibergis/ibergis_qgis_plugin/resources/templates/qgisproject/en_US/readme.txt

 To update this template you must add these variables instead of the actual values saved by QGIS:
+- <homePath path=""/> (have this line like this so the Home Path in the QGIS browser is set to the project's folder)
 - __SRSID__ (<srsid>__SRSID__</srsid>)
 - __SRID__ (<srid>__SRID__</srid>)
 - __AUTHID__ (<authid>__AUTHID__</authid>)